 At around $2,000 each, the SkyTrak and the FlightScope Mevo+ represent the most affordable options in accurate, reliable launch monitors for practice and simulated golf play.
 Both units measure all the critical ball launch data necessary to model real ball flight.
 Golf enthusiasts are lucky to have two great choices at this price point.

 By way of background, I'm an avid golfer (4 index) have owned and used a SkyTrak since October 2015, and a Mevo+ since January 2020.
 I founded and operate the popular SkyTrak Users and Mevo+ Users groups on Facebook, and I'm a SkyTrak and FlightScope Authorized Dealer.
 I also follow discussions of both launch monitors closely in all the forum and Discord groups on the internet.

 The comparison below is comprised of a mix of factual data, anecdotal data, community observations, and my opinion.
 I have tried to be as fair and unbiased as possible, in the hopes that this compilation will help prospective buyers make the right decision for their particular needs.
 I will update this article regularly as new information comes to light.

 My name is Ron Hornbaker, and I’m the founder of GungHoGolf.
 I love talking simulators, and can answer any pre-purchase questions you may have, including stock situations and availability during this pandemic.
-If you live in the US, I can save you money on a new SkyTrak or Mevo+, plus provide free extras you won’t get from other dealers.
-I stay very busy and cannot answer every call, especially during the winter, so shoot me a text with quick questions at 844-759-8725 or email to firstname.lastname@example.org anytime.
+If you live in the US, I can help you buy a new SkyTrak or Mevo+ as fast as possible, plus provide free extras you won’t get from other dealers.
+I stay very busy and cannot answer every call, especially during the winter, so shoot me a text with quick questions at 844-759-8725 or email me at firstname.lastname@example.org anytime.
 I'm happy to schedule a call for longer discussions.